-A condition assessment program is one part of data collection defined by ASCE 41 and required of rehabilitation projects regardless of the seismic design criteria selected.
-The EDCR shall define the condition assessment program requirements including the following.
+A condition assessment program is one part of data collection defined by ASCE 41 and required of rehabilitation projects regardless of the seismic design criteria selected per Section 3.1 above.
+The EDCR shall define the condition assessment program executed in accordance with this section.

-7.1.1 The condition assessment can be performed by the structural engineer or design professional in general responsible charge of the rehabilitation project.
-Alternately, the condition assessment can be performed by a DSA certified project inspector (certification class corresponding to the rehabilitation project) or a Laboratory Evaluation and Acceptance Program (LEA) laboratory acting under the direction and observation of the structural engineer or design professional in general responsible charge of the rehabilitation project per CEBC 319.2.

-7.1.2 The condition assessment program shall be undertaken after its scope and project specific requirements have been approved by DSA through the EDCR.
+- 7.1.1 The condition assessment can be performed by the structural engineer or design professional in general responsible charge of the rehabilitation project.
+Alternatively, the condition assessment can be performed by a DSA-certified project inspector (certification class corresponding to the rehabilitation project) or a testing laboratory certified under the DSA Laboratory Evaluation and Acceptance (LEA) program acting under the observation of the structural engineer or design professional in general responsible charge of the rehabilitation project per CEBC Section 319.2. - 7.1.2 The condition assessment program shall be undertaken after its scope and project specific requirements have been approved by DSA through the EDCR.
 The findings of the condition assessment shall be summarized in a report that is submitted to DSA.

 Exception: At the district's option, the condition assessment program may be performed prior to the completion and submission of the EDCR.
-In such cases, the findings of the condition assessment may be included as an appendix to the EDCR and a separate condition assessment report is not required.
+In such cases, the findings of the condition assessment may be included as an appendix to the EDCR, and a separate condition assessment report is not required.
 However, if DSA review of the EDCR determines the scope of the initial condition assessment to be insufficient, additional condition assessment will be required and submitted per this section.

-7.1.3 Completion of the condition assessment program and the report summarizing its findings shall be submitted to DSA as a supporting document with the submission of the rehabilitation project for plan review.
-Rehabilitation projects will be deemed incomplete when submitted without the condition assessment program report.
+7.1.3 The condition assessment report shall be included as a supporting document with the submission of the rehabilitation project to DSA for plan review.
+Rehabilitation projects will be deemed incomplete when submitted without the condition assessment report.

-Exception: Under rare circumstances at the specific request of the school district, the DSA Regional Office to which the rehabilitation project is submitted may agree to initiate plan review prior to receipt of the condition assessment program report.
-Should the condition assessment in such cases result in findings other than those previously assumed, redesign will be required.
-When redesign is required, DSA reserves the rights to (1) discontinue plan review until a revised design consistent with the findings of the condition assessment is submitted and (2) charge additional fees for the increased plan review effort incurred by the delayed completion of the condition assessment program.
+Exception: Under rare circumstances at the specific request of the school district, the DSA regional office with jurisdiction over the rehabilitation project may agree to initiate plan review prior to receipt of the condition assessment report.
+Should the condition assessment in such cases result in findings other than those previously assumed, redesign may be required.
+When redesign is required, DSA reserves the rights to (1) discontinue plan review until a revised design consistent with the findings of the condition assessment is submitted and (2) charge additional fees for the increased plan review effort incurred by the delayed completion of the condition assessment.
 In no case will the rehabilitation project be approved prior to completion of the condition assessment program.